PDBe-KB/pdbe_shape_retrieval/README.md

 pip install pyfmaps
 ```

-For the calculation of Zernike Descriptors, binaries `obj2grid` and `map2zernike` in 3D-Surfer code need to be provided:
+For the calculation of Zernike Descriptors, binaries `obj2grid` and `map2zernike` from 3D-Surfer and obj2grid codes need to be provided:

 To make your life easier when running the process, you can set two path environment variables for 3D-Surfer: